 In this blog we’ll introduce you to machine-learning-related Python packages and libraries you should know.
 In addition, we’ll discuss how to implement machine learning algorithms using the Python language.

-Why is Python so popular for machine learning?
+Why is Python good for machine learning?

 Python algorithm development is attracting attention like never before.
 Here are a few reasons why Python has become the go-to programming language for machine learning:

 Python is increasingly becoming the main programming language taught in introductory computer science courses in high schools and universities.
 It’s easy-to-learn syntax and structure also makes it a great introductory language for self-taught programmers.
 This simplicity also extends into the workplace as Python’s readability is helpful for data scientists who want to explain their process to non-technical colleagues.

 Unlike R, which is fundamentally a statistical programming language or SQL, which is meant for querying databases, Python is a language that can be used to build full applications.
 For engineers who intend to create applications based on machine learning algorithms, it is advantageous to be able to use a language that can be used throughout the entire software development lifecycle (SDLC).
 Therefore, machine learning using Python just makes sense.

 Relevant data science and machine learning libraries